 - help offenders to access counselling and treatment services

 - help local community projects with voluntary works and donations.

-A person seeking to participate in one of the drug diversion programs in Victoria should obtain testimonials or references as to their good character.
-These should be addressed to the Sentencing Magistrate.
-It should be clear that the author knows of the charges before the Court.
+A person seeking to participate in diversion in Victoria should obtain testimonials or references as to their good character.
+These should be addressed to the presiding magistrate.
+It should be clear that the author knows of the charges before the court.

-If Diversion is granted, then the Magistrate or the Judicial Registrar will explain to the offender the conditions of the Plan and the time frame allowed to complete those conditions.
-They are then given a copy of the Plan and the case is adjourned to allow them to complete it.
+If diversion is granted, then the magistrate or the judicial registrar will explain to the offender the conditions and the time frame allowed to comply with them.
+The person is then given a copy of the Plan and the case is adjourned to allow them to complete it.

 If all of the conditions of the Plan have been completed by the adjournment date, then the offences are discharged.
 There is no finding of guilt and the outcome is not recorded on a criminal record.

-If the Magistrate or the Judicial Registrar refuses to allow an offender to participate in one of the drug diversion programs in South Australia, there is no right of review or appeal, except in certain limited situations.
+If the magistrate or the judicial registrar refuses to allow an offender to participate in one of the drug diversion programs, there is no right of review or appeal, except in certain limited situations.